 Utopia offers property management services throughout the city of Everett and surrounding areas.
 The real estate market in Everett is relatively young, with over 98% market appreciation occurring in the last ten years.
 This makes Everett one of the best cities in the nation for real estate investment in the long term.
 Along with the national trends of the real estate market, housing prices in Everett are increasing significantly this year.
 The median listing price for homes in Everett in 2021 is about $450,000.
 This is approximately 12.5% higher than the median price in July of 2020.
 Housing prices can range from $200K to over $1.4M depending on size and location.
 The average time a house stays on the market has dropped 35% from last year to 48 days.
 Additionally, the vast majority of houses in Everett sell for above the initial asking price.
 The total number of homes for sale has seen little change from last year, hovering just above 400.

-Although most of the homes in Everett are owner-occupied (56%), there are still a plethora of rental properties in the city.
+Although most of the homes in the city are owner-occupied (56%), there are still a plethora of rental properties in Everrett.
 The average size of a rental apartment is about 850 square feet, and the median rent in 2021 is just over $1,500, only 8% higher than last year.
 Monthly rental prices in Everett only range from around $700 to $2,500 per month.
 Most apartments for rent in the city are 1 bedroom, representing the average rental property in the area.
 Here are the top 3 rated neighborhoods in and around Everett: